gofunct/stencil/README.md

-  config      A brief description of your command help        Help about any command init        Initialize a Stencil Application issues      A brief description of your command roadmap     A brief description of your command version     A brief description of your command
+  config      A brief description of your command help        Help about any command init        Initialize a Stencil Application issues      a list of current issues with stencil roadmap     a list of goals for stencil version     print the version of stencil

 Flags:
   -a, --ask                    fill out a survey to set configs